Chart Color Schemes

 The area's income profile falls below national averages based on AreaSearch analysis

-AreaSearch's latest postcode level ATO data for financial year 2022 shows that median income in Bateau Bay - Killarney Vale is $51,149 and average income is $63,598.
+AreaSearch's latest postcode level ATO data for financial year 2022 shows that median income in Bateau Bay - Killarney Vale SA2 is $51,149.
+Average income stands at $63,598.
 This contrasts with Greater Sydney's median income of $56,994 and average income of $80,856.
-Based on Wage Price Index growth of 12.61% since financial year 2022, estimated current incomes are approximately $57,599 (median) and $71,618 (average) as of September 2025.
-According to the 2021 Census, household, family, and personal incomes in Bateau Bay - Killarney Vale rank modestly between the 32nd and 37th percentiles.
-The largest income bracket comprises 31.9% earning $1,500-$2,999 weekly (7,335 residents), similar to the surrounding region at 30.9%.
-Housing affordability pressures are severe, with only 81.2% of income remaining, ranking at the 34th percentile.
+Based on Wage Price Index growth of 12.61% since financial year 2022, current estimates for Bateau Bay - Killarney Vale would be approximately $57,599 (median) and $71,618 (average) as of September 2025.
+According to the 2021 Census, household incomes rank at the 34th percentile in Bateau Bay - Killarney Vale, family incomes at the 36th percentile, and personal incomes at the 32nd percentile.
+Income brackets indicate that the largest segment comprises 7,335 residents earning $1,500-$2,999 weekly, representing 31.9%.
+This aligns with the surrounding region where this cohort also represents 30.9%.
+Housing affordability pressures are severe, with only 81.2% of income remaining after housing costs, ranking at the 34th percentile.
 The area's SEIFA income ranking places it in the 4th decile.

 Frequently Asked Questions - Income